singulart/bifrost-discord-bot/README.md

 `bifrost-discord-bot` is a bespoke application that notifies (via Discord) about [Bifrost](https://bifrost.subscan.io/) minting and redemption events using Subquery GraphQL feed.
 Sponsored by Subquery [Grant Programme](https://subquery.network/grants), March 2022.

 `bifrost-discord-bot` doesn't use any custom Discord commands, and isn't programmed to react to mentions and DMs, so strictly speaking this is not a bot.
+Built using [Discord.js](https://discord.js.org/), [Nest](https://nestjs.com/), [GraphQL]().

 ## Dependencies